Raflasz/Raflasz/README.md

-Here’s an example of an "About Me" section for your GitHub profile:

----

 👋 **Welcome to my GitHub profile!**

 I'm a passionate **Data Analyst** with a knack for transforming raw data into actionable insights that drive decision-making.
 Proficient in tools and technologies such as **Microsoft Excel**, **Microsoft Power BI**, **SQL**, and **Python**, I specialize in data wrangling, visualization, and storytelling.